This surely can’t be right, so why does mozzarella smell like fish?

 However, mozzarella can also absorb odors from other food.

-So, always bear in mind the possibility that it has acquired the smell from fish products in the refrigerator.
+So, always bear in mind the possibility that it has acquired the smell of fish products in the refrigerator.

 To avoid bacterial infection and the absorption of other odors, always wrap the mozzarella tightly when opened.